Organizing Your Content With a Hub Page: A Smarter SEO Content Strategy

 sales teams, it becomes a practical tool.
 One link to send a prospect who is early in their thinking.
 One page that walks through the big picture and lets the buyer choose what to dig into.

-First Steps: Mapping Your Own Content Hub for Field Service
+First Steps: Mapping Your Own Content Hub

 You need one well-organized starting point on a topic your best customers care about, and you need to build it with a clear understanding of your target audience and what actually matters to them.
 At Mawazo, we start every content hub the same way we start every engagement: with strategy.